Book an

 Conclusion

-Can a hair transplant fail?
-Yes, it can, but these chances can further be minimized by several aspects: selection of a good and skillful surgeon, following the instructions for post-operative care, and having realistic expectations.
+Yes, a hair transplant can fail, but these chances can be further minimized by several aspects: selection of a good and skillful surgeon, following the instructions for post-operative care, and having realistic expectations.
 The consequences of a hair transplant may thus fail, though, with knowledge about what contributes to failure, you may make informed decisions and probably try to avoid hair transplant failure.
+Book an online consultation with our team and find out how many grafts you will need to get your desired result.

 FAQs